- Arts & Culture

-This overview traces the history of the region from the 1830s to today.
-Nearly 200 years ago when the nation was developing, Rockville was only a 200-resident village surrounded by farms.
+This overview traces the history of the property from the 1830s to today.
+Nearly 200 years ago, when the nation was developing, Rockville was only a 200-resident village surrounded by farms.
 Still, it served as a crossroads between the ports of Georgetown, Bladensburg and Baltimore to the western frontier.

-Catherine and Richard Bowie purchased 500 acres and, with the help of slaves, cleared the forests to grow corn, wheat, rye, potatoes and hay, as well as to raise cattle, horses, sheep and pigs.
-In 1838, they built a two-story house on the highest point, naming it Glen View because of its view of the Croydon Creek valley below.
-But the Bowies were much more than farmers.
-Richard Bowie was working as an attorney and serving as a state senator when Glen View was under construction and, by the time of his death in 1881, he had served as State's Attorney for Montgomery County, a member of U.S. Congress and Chief Judge for the Maryland Court of Appeals.
+Judge Richard Bowie and wife Catherine purchased 500 acres of land, and used the labor of enslaved Black people to clear forests for a working plantation and family home.
+The farm produced corn, wheat, rye, potatoes and hay, and was used to raise cattle, horses, sheep and pigs.
+In 1838, their two-story house was built on the property’s highest point and named “Glen View” because of its view of the Croydon Creek valley below.
+Bowie was working as an attorney and serving as a state senator when Glen View was under construction.
+By the time of his death in 1881, he had served as State's Attorney for Montgomery County, a member of U.S. Congress and Chief Judge for the Maryland Court of Appeals.

 The Bowie's original house still survives as the center of the much larger neoclassical mansion.
 The 1926 estate is now approximately 25,000 square feet and features more than 30 rooms.
 In 1938, the Lyons had the Cottage built as a playhouse for their daughter.
 With newcomers flocking to the nation's capital during and following World War II, Glenview was no longer in the country but in the suburbs.
 From 1940 to 1960, Rockville's population grew from 2,000 to 26,000.
-After Irene Lyon's death in 1950, her husband began selling off parcels of the estate for housing develop ments, eventually selling the mansion to the Montgomery County Historical Society in 1954.
+After Irene Lyon's death in 1950, her husband began selling off parcels of the estate for housing developments, eventually selling the mansion to the Montgomery County Historical Society in 1954.

 In 1957, the City of Rockville purchased Glenview and the surrounding 28 acres for $125,000 to become a civic center — a controversial decision based on a referendum that passed by only 40 votes.
 It immediately became a popular place for community meetings and events.
-Some organizations, such as the Rockville Art League, Rockville Little Theater and Sister City Corporation, have continued to use the park since 1957.
+Some organizations, such as the Rockville Art League, Rockville Little Theater and Sister Cities Corporation, have continued to use the park since 1957.
 In time, the City of Rockville would expand the park to 153 acres and add a theater, tennis courts, hiking trail and nature center.